John Parrott: World championship win (1983–1991)

 At the 1988 Classic, Parrott reached his first ranking event final.
-Despite leading 1110, he lost 1113 to Steve Davis.
-The following season, Parrott was runner-up in four events.
-He lost again to Davis in the final of the 1988 World Matchplay, to Stephen Hendry in the final of the invitational 1989 Masters, to Mike Hallett at the 1989 English Professional Championship.
+Despite leading 1110, he lost 1113 to Davis.
+The following season, Parrott was runner-up in a number of professional events.
+He lost again to Davis in the final of the 1988 World Matchplay and second to him at the 1989 Matchroom League, to Stephen Hendry in the final of the invitational 1989 Masters and 1989 London Masters, and to Mike Hallett at the 1989 English Professional Championship.
 He also reached the final to play Davis at the 1989 World Snooker Championship.
 In the first to 18 match, Parrott trailed 25, but won only one more frame in the match, losing 318.
 The loss was the largest in any World Championship final.
 With the match finishing early, Parrott had to play an exhibition match in place of the final session.
-Parrott finished the season at his highest world ranking, second to Davis.
+Parrott finished the season at his highest placement in the snooker world rankings, second in the world, only behind Davis.

 Parrott won his first ranking title at the 1989 European Open, defeating Terry Griffiths in the final 98.
-He successfully defended his title at the 1990 event, defeating Stephen Hendry 106 in the final.
+He successfully defended his title at the 1990 event, defeating Hendry 106 in the final.
 Parrott reached the final of the 1990 Masters for a second time, losing again to Hendry.
 He finished the season at the 1990 World Snooker Championship losing in the semi-final 1116 to Hendry.

 Parrott reached the final of the World Championship again in 1991.
-Defeating Nigel Gilbert, Tony Knowles, Griffiths and Davis, he played Jimmy White in the final.
+Defeating Nigel Gilbert, Knowles, Griffiths and Davis, he played Jimmy White in the final.
 He took a 70 lead, winning the match 1811.
-Following the World Championship win, Parrott won both the 1991 Dubai Classic over Knowles and his second Triple Crown event - the 1991 UK Championship.
-He once again played White in the final, defeating him 1613.
+Parrott's first session was described by commentator Ted Lowe as "the finest session by one player" he had ever seen.
+Following the World Championship win, the following season, Parrott won the 1991 Dubai Classic over Knowles 93.
+He also won his second Triple Crown event - the 1991 UK Championship.
+After defeating David McDonnell, Willie Thorne, Dean Reynolds and James Wattana, he met White in the final, defeating him 1613.
 He was just the third person to win hold both the UK and World Championships sequentially.
-Parrott finished the 1991–92 season once again to World Number two.
+Parrott finished the 199192 season once again second in the world rankings.